o0lit3/dish/README.md

 <sub>*Postfix `++` and `--` are not legal in **dish**</sub>

 ## Syntax
-**dish** has 4 types of syntax blocks, Scalar Blocks `(...)`, Array blocks `[...]`, Hash blocks `{...}`, and logic blocks.
+**dish** has 4 types of syntax blocks, Scalar Blocks `(...)`, Array blocks `[...]`, Hash blocks `{...}`, and Logic blocks.
 Expressions and statements in each block are terminated either by a statement ending newline<sup>*</sup>, by a comma, or by a semicolon (unless the newline, comma, or semicolon is encapsulated in a string literal).

 Scalar blocks `(...)` return the last expression or statement in the block.
-A full **dish** program is inside an implicit scalar block when the first and last characters of the program are not `(` and `)` respectively.
-Array blocks `[...]` and Hash blocks `{...}` return the entire array or hash, where hash blocks contain all locally-scoped variables when returned.
+A full **dish** program is inside an implicit Scalar block when the first and last characters of the program are not `(` and `)` respectively.
+Array blocks `[...]` and Hash blocks `{...}` return the entire array or hash, where Hash blocks contain all locally-scoped variables when returned.

 Logic blocks are represented by a colonized list of arguments followed by a Scalar block, as in `:x(...)` or `:x:y(...)`, returning a data type corresponding to the last expression.
-A logic block may have no arguments, but still must be preceded by a single colon character as in `:(...)`.
-All arguments passed to a logic block are locally scoped.
+A Logic block may have no arguments, but still must be preceded by a single colon character as in `:(...)`.
+All arguments passed to a Logic block are locally scoped.

-If a logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the logic block contains multiple arguments and has been invoked on a Hash or an Array, the each Hash or Array item are passed as the arguments.
+If a Logic block conatins only a single argument and has been invoked on a Hash or an Array, then the entire Hash or Array is passed as that argument; when the Logic block contains multiple arguments and has been invoked on a Hash or an Array, the each Hash or Array item are passed as the arguments.

 Comments in **dish** start with a double slash `//` and end with a newline.
 There are no multi- or in-line comments in **dish**.